Wellness Exams for Pets in Lindenhurst

 Comprehensive Wellness Exam

-Vaccinations and Parasite Prevention
+Dog and Cat Vaccinations and Parasite Prevention

 Diet and Exercise Counseling

-During the physical examination portion of the visit, we weigh your pet and measure their weight against a body condition scoring chart to determine if they’re at a healthy size.
+During the wellness examination portion of the visit, we weigh your pet and measure their weight against a body condition scoring chart to determine if they’re at a healthy size.
 Unfortunately, obesity is one of the most common diseases that affects both dogs and cats.
 In fact, according to the Association for Pet Obesity Prevention, more than 50% of all dogs and cats in the U.S. are either overweight or obese.
 If your pet is found to be overweight, we can provide counseling on the best diet foods and exercises to help them return to a healthy weight.